kevincornish/Packaging-Batch-Tracker/README.md

 python manage.py create_bays
 ```

-Generate random products and then random batches (set number in args), comments and target dates for each bay / line will also be set.
+For development, create test users, generate random products and then random batches (set number in args).
+Comments and target dates for each bay / line will also be set.
 ```
+python manage.py create_users 2
 python manage.py generate_products
 python manage.py generate_batches 30
 ```